-Mac users are included in the latest version update, will need to get around security settings for installing software from non-Apple approved developers.
-Long-time users will face a very different appearance upon launching the program version 2.10, in single window displayIt is possible to switch to a lighter theme color by going to system preferences/ resources I actually found I have been working long enough in the dark theme to prefer it and restored it.
+Mac users are included in the latest version update, but will need to get around security settings for installing software from non-Apple approved developers.
+Long-time users will face a very different appearance upon launching the program version 2.10, in a single window display It is possible to switch to a lighter theme color by going to system preferences/ resources I actually found I have been working long enough in the dark theme to prefer it and restored it.
 These notes were taken when I first downloaded the program: images being processed appeared as shown below Previously clicking on the red X dot would ask if the image was to be discarded, and on the acknowledgment of the fact, the program would continue to stay open, now that same action will quit the program completely.
-Clicking on the X beside the image will bring up the discard option, quitting the image and work on it as opposed to quitting the program.
+Clicking on the X beside the image will bring up the discard option, quitting the image and working on it as opposed to quitting the program.
 It is possible to work on multiple images at the same time.
 Drag and drop superimpose the new image fixed onto the center of first.
 Choose file open, and processing multiple images is now available, with the ability to toggle between them.
 Working on 2 images again, copy the smaller image on its own screen, return to the screen with the larger image intended to be in the background, paste the smaller image for a floating selection that can be anchored anywhere on the ground, edit/ undo may be used repeatedly if need be, and done

 Experimenting with more changes to defaults: adjusted image size to start with.
-The default width and height is full HD resolution.
-Setting @300 PPI is best for printing, can be brought down for simple pixel work.
+The default width and height are in full HD resolution.
+Setting @300 PPI is best for printing, and can be brought down for simple pixel work.
 The problem with doing that is that if a high-resolution image is then loaded into gimp, the result is not workable.
-I take photos of my swatches in high res, scale them in GIMP prior to publishing them on my blog, the greyscale result at the bottom represents one such load for processing.
+I take photos of my swatches in high res, and scale them in GIMP prior to publishing them on my blog, the greyscale result at the bottom represents one such load for processing.

 I use both Ayab and img2track, depending on the desired fabric outcome.
 There are active FB groups discussing the use of Gimp and both download programs as well as activity on Ravelry, where questions on tips and techniques become threads and have the great benefit of contributions by both Adrienne Hunter and Tanya Cunningham.
-Knowledge shared by both has rescued me out of many sticky or problem spots in my own knitting.
+Knowledge shared by both has rescued me from many sticky or problem spots in my own knitting.

 In reference to Ayab, in one such thread on multiple colors per row knits, it was mentioned that color separations for 3 or more colors are done in shades of grey, and in terms of technical details “You need a pattern image which is 8-bit greyscale, each color is coded in a range of the 8bit values.
 So for 4 colors, it would be 0-63 color a; 64-127 color b; 128-195 color c; 196-255 color d.
 It seems to be OK to give the image some color, so long as the gray component of the colors divides up as given.”